[Chapter Four: Judges of El]

 And what of Ugarit?
 Is there anything particularly significant about that city near the Mediterranean Sea that would explain our identification of it with the adopted homeland of the Hebrew patriarchs and the later target of pleas for aid and comfort from Moses and his relations in their battle with Setnakhte?
 This is the key question and its answer tends to illuminate the entire question of the origin of Hebrew religion and civilization and the peculiar relationship between the kingdoms of Judah and Israel.
 And the answer to this question is that Ugarit, above all else, was a Canaanite city, though it certainly had a cosmopolitan population.
 The Canaanites are virtually indistinguishable from the Phoenicians, so that, in a quite real sense, Abraham was a king of the Phoenicians.

 The gods of Ugarit were numerous, including El (Ilu), who was the "Bull"; the father of time, of the gods, and of humanity; and the husband of Asherah―the queen of heaven and a goddess in her own right.
-Among the other gods at Ugarit were Yam, the sea god, lord of Chaos, and member of the Elohim―the family of El that included the progenitors of the 70 nations of the earth.
+Among the other gods at Ugarit were Yam, the Sea God, lord of Chaos, and member of the Elohim―the family of El that included the progenitors of the 70 nations of the earth.
 This notion survives in the original reading of the 32nd chapter of Deuteronomy as it appears in the Greek Septuagint version of the bible.
 De Moor identifies Yam with Yahweh, so that Yahweh was a son of El, as Zeus was a son of Kronos.
 Others of the Elohim included Ba'al (Hadad), Mot, and Dagon.
-Merlin Stone, in When God Was a Woman, points out that "the texts there continually refer to [El] as Thor-El, suggesting his ties to the Indo-European storm god as well."
-The tablets found at Ras Shamra have been used to solve many a mystery found in the Old Testament and some passages from the psalms have been lifted almost intact from the religion of Ugarit.
+Merlin Stone, in When God Was a Woman, points out that "the texts there continually refer to [El] as Thor-El, suggesting his ties to the Indo-European Storm God as well."
+The tablets found at Ras Shamra have been used to solve many a mystery found in the Old Testament and some passages from the psalms have been lifted almost intact from the texts of Ugarit.
 Again, the city was cosmopolitan.
 Tablets have been found in four languages and seven scripts.
 Thus, it is not surprising that the bible contains elements with parallels that range across the entire Near East from Greece to Egypt to Sumer; represented by the presence of the Ugaritic, Sumerian, Akkadian, and Hurrian languages; the Egyptian and Hittite hieroglyphic scripts; and the Ugaritic, Sumerian, Akkadian, Hurrian, and Cypro-Minoan cuneiform scripts at Ugarit.
 Neither is it surprising how difficult it is to locate the primary sources of the legends, stories, and historical documents found among the biblical materials.
 The central location of the city allowed not only for the importation of religious elements from the far reaches of the eastern Mediterranean and Mesopotamian worlds but their (earlier and) later diffusion to those very same locales, for syncretism has as much to do with opportunity as it does with intention.
 We can even see here an early source of the notion of a world religion not limited to the inhabitants of a single city or country that first appeared on the world stage among the followers of Yahweh, or Yam.

 Isaac in Egypt